Emre Can: Borussia Dortmund

 On 31 January 2020, Borussia Dortmund announced Can's signing on loan until the end of the 2019–20 season, with an obligation to buy.
 On 8 February, Can made his debut for Dortmund, also scoring a goal in a 4–3 away loss to Bayer Leverkusen.
 On 18 February 2020, the deal was made permanent on a four-year contract for €25 million, with the loan still expiring at the end of the 2019–20 season.
 During the 2020–21 Champions League quarter-finals against Manchester City, he had his pass intercepted in the midfield which led to the first goal in a 2–1 defeat in the first leg; and in the second leg, he was penalized for a handball in another 2–1 loss.

 In July 2023, he extended his contract until 2026, and succeeded Marco Reus as team captain.
 In his first season as a captain, he reached the Champions League final, which ended in a 2–0 defeat against Real Madrid at Wembley Stadium.
+In March 2026, he renewed his contract until 2027.